fulhax/ncpamixer/README.md

 ### Custom bindings?
 Sure!
 Your configuration gets created on first run.
 If  `$XDG_CONFIG_HOME` is defined then it will be created at `$XDG_CONFIG_HOME/ncpamixer.conf` otherwise `$HOME/.ncpamixer.conf`

+### Custom colors?
+Why not!
+ncpamixer supports 256 colors.
+You can change them in ncpamixer.conf

 ### Default bindings
 | Event | Default | |
 | --- | --- |---|